meta-word/RingSocket/README.md

 Note that if not already present, `make install` will (attempt to) create an unprivileged system user named `ringsock` for exclusive use by the RingSocket daemon.

 ## Configuration
-All configuration options are expected to be specified in a `ringsocket.json` JSON file, by default expected to be located at `\etc\ringsocket.json`.
+All configuration options are expected to be specified in a `ringsocket.json` JSON file, at `\etc\ringsocket.json` by default.

 [todo]